-An Individual Retirement Account [IRA] could help you reach your retirement goals faster while maintaining control of your investments.
-Like other types of retirement accounts, IRAs are designed to encourage workers to save more for retirement by providing significant tax advantages.
+Like other types of retirement accounts, Individual Retirement Accounts [IRAs] are designed to encourage workers to save more for retirement by providing significant tax advantages.
 However, the impact and timing of tax benefits depend on the type of IRA you choose.

 There are two main types of IRAs – Traditional and Roth.
-Choosing the one that matches your situation can be essential to maximizing your tax savings and retirement income.
+The choice you make between these two types is essential to maximizing your tax savings and retirement income.
 To determine which type of IRA works for you, first understand the similarities and key differences between Traditional and Roth IRAs.

 Similarities Between Traditional IRAs and Roth IRAs

 Both Traditional and Roth IRAs have the same contribution limits and are subject to the same timeline for contributions.
-If you (or your spouse if you are married filing jointly) had taxable income for tax year 2023, you can contribute up to $6,500 ($7,500 if you’re age 50 or older) to your IRAs.
-These contributions must be made before the tax filing deadline of the following year.
+If you – or your spouse if you are married filing jointly – have taxable income for tax year 2025, you can contribute up to $7,000 ($8,000 if you’re age 50 or older) to your IRAs.
+These contributions must be made before the tax filing deadline.

 Differences Between Traditional IRAs and Roth IRAs